f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     state ddm rx-pwr high-threshold alarm 3.4   <-- Will trigger SNMP Trap for High Alarm state ddm rx-pwr high-threshold warn 2.4    <-- Will trigger SNMP Trap for High Warn

 Prior to F5OS 2.0 there was a single SNMP trap to signify HiAlarm, HiWarn, LoAlarm, and LoWarn state for each of the following txPwr, rxPwr, txBias, ddmTemp, and ddmVcc.
-This proved to be insufficent because two possible states could be true at the same time, especially for optics using multi-lane.
+This proved to be insufficient because two possible states could be true at the same time, especially for optics using multi-lane.
 There was no way to clear certain alarms when multiple conditions were met because of this.
 In F5OS 2.0 and later, more granular traps have been introduced for each of the following txPwr, rxPwr, txBias, ddmTemp, and ddmVcc to address this problem.
-The table below shows the new SNMP traps that are introdcued on the right, and the old deprecated traps on the left.
-You should reload the new 2.0 SNMP MIBs into yor SNMP manager or trap receiver to pick up these new changes.
+The table below shows the new SNMP traps that are introduced on the right, and the old deprecated traps on the left.
+You should reload the new 2.0 SNMP MIBs into your SNMP manager or trap receiver to pick up these new changes.

 +----------------------------+-------------------------------------+
 | Traps Prior to version 2.0 | New Traps with Version 2.0 or later |